-In the past few years, thanks to growing competition, recent global and local economic crises, and unfavorable euro–dollar and euro–pound exchange rates, the forces of supply and demand have brought hotel prices in Florence down . . . a little.
+In the past few years, thanks to growing competition with AirBnB and other rental companies, the forces of supply and demand have brought hotel prices in Florence down . . . a little.
 Few hoteliers expect major changes to their rates in coming years.
 Yet it is still difficult to find a high-season double you’d want to stay in for much less than 100€.
 In addition, some of the price drops have been added back in taxes: Since 2012, Florence’s city government has levied an extra 1€ per person per night per government-rated hotel star, for the first 5 nights of any stay.
 The tax is payable on arrival, and is not usually included in quoted rates.

 Peak hotel season is mid-March through early July, September through early November, and December 23 through January 6.
 May, June, and September are particularly popular; January, February, and August are the months to grab a bargain—never be shy to haggle if you’re coming in these months.